lvillepigue/snakes-and-ladders/README.md

 ## 1. Approach
 The completion of the exercise follows the principles of Test Driven Development where unit tests are written before implementation of user stories.
 It also follows SOLID principles.
+Refactoring is performed when the code is departing from these principles.
 Unit test cases are specified by the user stories written in `Feature 1 - Moving Your Token`

 1. Read `Feature 1` to identify the business domain glossary: the potential objects (state only), services, statuses, actions and user stories outlined in `Feature 1`
 	1. Objects and services